Statue of Edward W. Carmack

 A statue of Edward W. Carmack was installed in Nashville, Tennessee, United States in 1924.
 The statue was the work of American sculptor Nancy Cox-McCormack.
 Carmack was an opponent of Ida B. Wells and encouraged retaliation for her support of the civil rights movement.

 History

-Carmack — formerly a US Senator — was shot and killed on November 9, 1908, by Duncan Brown Cooper and son, Robin Cooper.
+Carmack — formerly a US Senator — was shot and killed on November 9, 1908, by Duncan Brown Cooper and their son, Robin Cooper.
 Both were tried & convicted of murder, then pardoned by Governor Ham Patterson; in 1909, the Tennessee legislature provided for the creation of a memorial sculpture of him by Nancy Cox-McCormack, to be placed on the grounds of the Capitol.
 It was erected in 1927.

 The monument was toppled by demonstrators during the George Floyd protests in 2020.